whynoodle/homelab-diagram/README.md

 **How can I update Windows Subsystem For Android™ to a new version?**

 - As Explained [Installation instructions](#installation).
-Download the [latest Windows Subsystem For Android™ Version](#downloads) and replace the content of your previous installation and rerun Install
+Download the [latest Windows Subsystem For Android™ Version](#downloads) and replace the content of your previous installation and rerun Install.ps1.
+Don't worry, your data will be preserved

+**How do I update Magisk?**

+- Do the same as updating Windows Subsystem For Android™.
+Wait for a new MagiskOnWSA relea